code-423n4/2024-03-taiko/README.md

 # Scope

-[ ⭐️ SPONSORS: add scoping and technical details here ]

-- [ ] In the table format shown below, provide the name of each contract and:
-  - [ ] source lines of code (excluding blank lines and comments) in each *For line of code counts, we recommend running prettier with a 100-character line length, and using [cloc](https://github.com/AlDanial/cloc).*
-  - [ ] external contracts called in each
-  - [ ] libraries used in each

-*List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus.*

 | Contract                                                    | SLOC | Purpose                                                           | Libraries used                                 | Priority |
 |--------------------------------------------------------------|------|-------------------------------------------------------------------|--------------------------------------|----------|
 | [contracts/common/IAddressManager.sol](packages/contracts/common/IAddressManager.sol)                                     | 4    | Mananges registered addresses                                    |                                      |          |